Sir-Chester-King/Python-Application-Using-Docker-Volumes/README.md

 - LABEL
 - WORKDIR
 - COPY
+- ENV
+- RUN
 - CMD

 The <strong> FROM </strong> command it used to pull all dependenties based on the image that we pass as a parameter.<br>
-In this case, we defined an image for a Python appl, therefore with this command, we pull oll the dependenties from the <ins>official</ins> Python Imgae, stored in the [Docker Hub](https://hub.docker.com).
+In this case, we defined an image for a Python application, therefore with this command, we pull oll the dependenties from the <ins>official</ins> [Python Image](https://hub.docker.com/_/python), stored in the [Docker Hub](https://hub.docker.com).
 ```
 FROM python:latest
 ```